Introduction to these Lecture Notes

 2:18-20 The other woes pronounce or anticipate judgment.
 This last one does more to teach than taunt.
 (Some are uncertain whether taunt is the best translation in 2:6.)
 Like Isaiah 44 this woe shows the futility of idols by examining their creation, their lifeless existence, and their inability to speak or answer.
 In Habakkuk the real God gave answers.
 Surely faith in a physical object is misplaced and will lead to disappointment.
 (See the notes for 1:14-17.)

-sometimes examines error, and sometimes contrasts truth and error.
-The contrast
+the Bible sometimes examines error, and sometimes contrasts truth and error.

 God has an image too.
 He will not allow us to make any, for any we make will misrepresent Him grossly.
 How can we show this unchangeable eternal Spirit by a thing recently created and decaying?
 How can the infinite God fit on a shelf?
 How can the beauty of His grace be shown in gold or silver?
 How can a metal mouth stand for His eternal Word spoken through the law, the writings, the prophets, and the apostles?
 There is good reason for the second commandment.
 It saves us from striving for an unreachable objective.
 There is no image of God that anyone can make, that can in any way even approximate the real Lord God.
 But God has an image of Himself.
 The Lord Jesus in His incarnation is the visible image of the invisible God.
 (See Colossians 1:15-21; Hebrews 1:1-4; 1 John 1:1 and 2 Corinthians 4:4-6.)
 To see Christ is to see the Father (John 14:7-9).